Houston, TX, Schools with Computer Programs

 The city of Houston offers many opportunities for students to take computer classes and pursue degrees in this field of study.
 Programs are available through Houston's community colleges and public universities at the undergraduate and graduate levels.

-The article below details one university and one community college in Houston that provide computer degree programs.
+The article below details one university and one community college that provide computer degree programs in Houston.
 Learn what degrees are awarded and what courses are typically taken in each program.
-Get helpful facts about each school in the table appearing at the bottom of this article.
+Additionally, use the table to get helpful facts about each school.

 - University of Houston's main campus provides both bachelor's and master's degrees in computer science.
 The campus is found directly in the downtown area.